 Pick up a bike at St Leonard's Winery and explore the Rutherglen region at your own pace.
 Join the Pedal to Produce Cycle Trail to sample the very best wine, fruit and produce at local orchards, wineries and cafes.
-Alternatively, hit the Murray to Mountains Rail Trail and discover the grandeur of the mighty Murray River.
+Alternatively, hit the Murray to Mountains Rail Trail and discover the grandeur of the iconic Murray River, from its lush banks in the north to the drier Murray plains.
 Ride past rolling vineyards and idyllic river landscapes and enjoy warm country hospitality along the way.

 Things to do